Peccary-PMX/Peccary/README.md

 ## Peccary sub-packages

-The whole systems contains 4 packages:

-+ Peccary (this page), which contains the Shiny App for using the three next packages;
+The whole systems contains the main Peccary package (on this page); which contains the Shiny App linking the three following packages;

 + PeccAnalysis (https://github.com/Peccary-PMX/PeccAnalysis);
 + PeccaReverse (https://github.com/Peccary-PMX/PeccaReverse);
 + PeccaResult (https://github.com/Peccary-PMX/PeccaResult).

-Please click on the desired sub-packages to have access to source codes.
+Please click on the desired sub-package link only to have access to source codes.

 ## Contact